Arianee/docs/docs/arianee-transfer.md

 ## Transfer fees

 At the Protocol level, the Transfer is free.
-Free for the issuer of the Passport, the current Owner and the target new Owner Extra fees may apply if the Passport issuer outsources the Transfer execution to a third party or uses an external software to initiate the transfer of its Passports.
+Free for the issuer of the Passport, the current Owner and the target new Owner.
+Extra fees may apply if the Passport issuer outsources the Transfer execution to a third party or uses an external software to initiate the transfer of its Passports.
 At the Blockchain level, the gas fees of a Transfer transaction are paid by the Arianee Protocol.